-- As a result of the assessment the IAQ should provide for a safe work environment. - All rooms tested had carbon dioxide readings of over 1,000 ppm at times.
+- As a result of the assessment the IAQ should provide for a safe work environment. - Classrooms 6A had readings of carbon dioxide over 1,000 ppm for a short period of time.
 These levels are not unsafe for occupants but may provide for an uncomfortable environment.
-It is recommended that the District inspect the schools room ventilators and talk to staff to make sure the ventilator fans set on high and on during occupied periods.
+It is recommended that the District inspect the schools HVAC systems and open the dampers further to allow more fresh air into the classroom.